-15 Scientific ways to combat procrastination
+15 Scientific Ways to Stop Procrastinating

 Procrastination is probably the single biggest reason we are not able to accomplish our tasks and fulfill our goals.
 The problem of procrastination is not a new one, either.